lepture/authlib/docs/index.rst

 API Reference
 -------------

-If you are looking for information on a specific function, class or method, this part of the documentation is for you.
+If you are looking for information on a specific function, class or method for non specifications, this part of the documentation is for you.

 .. toctree::
     :maxdepth: 2